 Other clubs in the capital to watch include River Plate, Estudiantes, and San Lorenzo.

 Argentines are nearly as passionate about their asado as they are about their football.
 As the world’s largest producer of beef, asado restaurants can be found everywhere, and almost without exception serve expertly grilled prime cuts.

 For some serious steak, head to Don Julio in Palermo District, Buenos Aires.
 While the focus is rightly on the beef (with optional chimichurri sauce), don’t miss the bife de chorizo sausage and a glass of malbec wine.

-Finally, we’d be remiss if we failed to mention some of Argentina’s vast natural landmarks.
+Finally, I’d be remiss if I failed to mention some of Argentina’s vast natural landmarks.
 Iguaza Falls straddles the border with Brazil, and while both sides allow you to appreciate this 80-meter-high (262-foot) cascade of thundering water, Argentina can lay claim to some of the more dazzling viewpoints.

 In the far south of the country, Argentina’s other giant natural icon is water but in a colder form.
 Located close to the Patagonian town of El Calafate, the Perito Moreno Glacier is perhaps the easiest glacier to reach in all of South America, measures 250 square kilometers (96 square miles), and – for added drama – is known for its spectacular calving of ice.

 The area’s within striking distance of Tierra del Fuego and Ushuaia, a city with a dramatic situation upon the Beagle Channel and the hub for cruises to the White Continent, aka Antarctica (read my list of the best books about Antarctica for inspiration and learn when’s the best time to visit!)